Hedera helix (English Ivy) Care Indoors, Propagation and Growing Problems with Remedies

 How to propage English Ivy from stem cuttings in water

-Take cuttings of about 4-5 in. length from a healthy English Ivy plant.
+Take cuttings of about 4-5 inches length from a healthy English Ivy plant.
 Place the cuttings in a jar of plain water and place in a well-lit spot.

 Change the water every 5-7 days until when a good amount of roots have formed.